Home Trial & Adoption

 Kitties

-Litter box (Two for pairs): Most of our kitties are familiar with pine, grass seed and world’s best litter.
+Litter + litter box (Two for pairs): Most of our kitties are familiar with pine, grass seed and world’s best litter.

-Food (kitten specific if under one year and wet food is recommended): Most of our kitties are familiar with Nulo, Purina and Royal Canin food brands.
+Food (kitten specific if under six months and a majority wet food diet is recommended): Most of our kitties are familiar with Nulo, Purina and Royal Canin food brands.

 Toys